ruff-lang/ruff-lang.org/content/quick-start.md

 ## Quick Start

 Bunny is under active design and development.
-Everything during development is at https://github.com/bunny-lang/implementation.
+Eventually there will be a `bunny-up` toolchain (inspired by [`rustup`](https://rustup.rs/), but til then all instructions are on the [Github README](https://github.com/bunny-lang/implementation).